English (US) | Français (CAN) | Europe |

 Here are some practical tips on how you can retrofit your home to save money and lessen your impact on the environment.

-Home energy retrofits can range from quick modifications like resealing windows and doors to full overhauls of appliances and major heating and cooling systems.
-These steps will lower your energy bills, reduce your effect on the environment and increase the comfort of your home.
+Home energy retrofits can range from quick modifications like resealing windows and doors to full exterior overhauls and implementation of smart technology.
+Even the smallest steps will help to lower your energy bills, reduce your impact on the environment and increase the comfort of your home.

 a man wearing a hard hat drills into a wall